 “Climbing up that summit was the hardest thing I had ever done.
 All I wanted to do was go home.
 But once I got up there it was life-changing.
 Not everyone gets to see the view I got to see.”

 Standing on top of that mountain nestled in the Colorado Rockies helped Isa realize her own power.
 She was no longer homesick, but instead awe-struck with the amazing places nature can take us.
-She returned home a changed person, in love with the outdoors and the feeling it gave her.
-She sought to continue on the tradition and help others experience what she did.
+Returning home, she was a changed person, in love with the outdoors and the feeling it gave her.
+She sought to continue the tradition and help others experience what she did.